-As a homeowner, I don’t mind the extra $13.50.
+As a homeowner I don’t mind the extra $13.50 for a 20 AMP upgrade.
 A home builder or electrical contractor sees it quite differently because $13.50 equals a 33% increase in material cost for something most people won’t care about.

 Reminder – the service disconnect switch at the electric meter box is in the OFF position to kill the power to the entire house and circuit breaker panel.
 Do not attempt to install a circuit breaker in a panel when the electricity is on because this can result in arcing or electrocution!
 I am working by the light of a battery powered lantern in the following photos.